 way to transform the surface into something you’ll love to look at.

 Staining is an economical and highly versatile way to upgrade the look of both new and existing concrete patios.
+Enhance your home with a stained concrete patio, or create a beautiful look with stained concrete floors.
 With stains, you can add subtle hints of color, bolder design accents, and even custom designs.
 What’s more, because concrete stains penetrate deep into the concrete surface, they produce fade-resistant, permanent color.
 Unlike with a paint or coating, the color won’t flake off or peel away.

 Two types of staining

-Texas Premier Coat Resurfacing approaches staining in two different ways.
+Texas Premier Coat Resurfacing approaches concrete stain in two different ways.

 The first is as a standalone service.
 Typically, customers will come to us asking what constitutes an easy way to make a major change in their driveway or other concrete surface.
 Our answer is always that if you’re not ready to make the commitment to a full resurfacing or overlay project, concrete staining is the next best option.